ctr-alt-f3/PrivCommunication/README.md

 private and invisible communication (inspired by snake malware) it's not meant to work. it's meant to be fun to make this project.
+Communication is encrypted.
-Communication is encrypted and sent via popular protocols like HTTP,DNS,FTP spoofing as normal communication in those protocols
+TODO: and sent via popular protocols like HTTP,DNS,FTP spoofing as normal communication in those protocols

 **Building:**
 gcc -o server.o server.c